RedisLabs/redislabs-docs/content/rs/security/access-control/manage-users.md

 To rotate the password of a user account:

-1. Add an additional password to a user account with this POST command:
+1. Add an additional password to a user account with this `POST` request:

     ```sh
     curl -k -v -X POST -H "content-type: application/json" -u "<administrator_user>:<password>" -d '{"username":"<username>", "old_password":"<an_existing_password>", "new_password":"<a_new_password>"}' https://<RS_server_address>:9443/v1/users/password
     ```

-    After you run this command, you can authenticate with both the old and the new password.
+    After you send this request, you can authenticate with both the old and the new password.

 1. Update the password in all database connections that connect with the user account.
-1. Delete the original password with this DELETE command:
+1. Delete the original password with this `DELETE` request:

 ```sh
 curl -k -v -X DELETE -H "content-type: application/json" -u "<administrator_user>:<password>" -d '{"username":"<username>", "old_password":"<an_existing_password>"}' https://<RS_server_address>:9443/v1/users/password